Jesse Ruiz (lawyer): Early life and education

 Ruiz was born February 17, 1965 in Chicago.
 Ruiz was the son of Mexican immigrants.
 From 1948 through 1955. his father was an undocumented immigrant.
 His father had originally come to the United States legally in 1943 as part of the bracero program, and ultimately received a green card.
 Ruiz is the youngest of four children.

 Ruiz grew up in the Roseland neighborhood of Chicago.
 For elementary school, Ruiz attended St. Anthony's.
 Ruiz graduated from Marist High School in 1983.
 He had been an honors student.
 In order to commute from his house to the high school, he needed to take three different Chicago Transit Authority busses.

 Ruiz began his college career attending University of Illinois at Urbana-Champaign in its engineering program.
 However, by February of his freshman year, he was failing several classes, which he would retrospectively attribute to, "a combination of being unfocused and enjoying campus life too much."
-He dropped-out of the school, returning home and enrolling himself at Thornton Community College, while working part time as an auxiliary clerk at the American Medical Association.
-He them reapplied to the University of Illinois at Urbana-Champaign, this time seeking to be in its economics program.
+He dropped-out of the school, returning home and enrolled himself at Thornton Community College, while working part time as an auxiliary clerk at the American Medical Association.
+He then reapplied to the University of Illinois at Urbana-Champaign, this time seeking to be in its economics program.
 He was readmitted to the university.
 He graduated from University of Illinois at Urbana-Champaign in 1988 with a Bachelor of Arts degree in economics.

 Beginning in 1992, Ruiz attended University of Chicago Law School, where he was editor of the University of Chicago Law School Round Table.
 While at University of Chicago Law School, he attended classes taught by then-professors Barack Obama and Elena Kagan.
 The course he took that was taught by Obama was a seminar course on racism and law.
-He graduated from with his Juris Doctor in 1995.
+He graduated from with his J.D. degree in 1995.

 Private sector career

-In order to pay for his college tuition, Ruiz worked a variety of jobs, including jobs as a retail clerk, handyman, machine operator, and meter reader.

-After college, but before attending law school, Ruiz was a member of sales departments of Inland Steel Company and Ryerson Coil Processing Company.
+While attending Thornton Community College, Ruiz worked as an auxiliary clerk at the American Medical Association.
+In order to pay for his college tuition at University of Illinois-Champaign, Ruiz worked a variety of jobs, including jobs as a retail clerk, handyman, machine operator, and meter reader.
+After college, but before attending law school, Ruiz was a member of the sales departments of Inland Steel Company and Ryerson Coil Processing Company.
 In total, he spent four years working in the steel industry.
 Prior to practicing law, Ruiz also was a management consultant with Booz Allen Hamilton, where he was a member of the operations management group.
 He worked there from 1995 through 1997.

 On October 30, 2006, Ruiz became a member of the board of directors of Commonwealth Edison.
 He continued to serve on the board for many years.

-Since September 2021, Ruiz has served as chief operating officer and general counsel to the Vistria Group.
+As of 2024, Ruiz is a lecturer at the University of Chicago LAw School.